The timeless pursuit of billiards bounds into the 21st Century with a stylish design assist from 11 Ravens.

 If budget or space constraints are of concern, consider investing in conversion tops, which will allow you to use one table in up to five different ways, not just as a pool table, but also a ping pong table, a poker table, a craps table and even a dining table.
 This will expand your options not only in terms of what you play, but how you can entertain guests like a champ.

 HIRE A DESIGNER

 Zaretsky says more than half of his clients come to the table with their own designer, which makes his job easier and more enjoyable.
-While clients often struggle picking out which table fits their life and personality, their designers can do it decisively.
+While clients often struggle picking out which modern pool table fits their life and personality, their designers can do it decisively.
 It’s the same with selecting the right finish or finishes, as for the untrained eye, the number of options can be overwhelming.
 Designers are able to narrow down to a few options almost instantly, as they can readily envision the tables as part of the whole room’s look and functionality.

 Get Net Zero ICONIC Home news in your inbox as we build this home step by step.
 Learn about the exciting brands involved, find out how to achieve a healthy living environment and get tips on how to bring sustainability into your own home and be alerted to awesome giveaways.